-Dr. Peter Bouteneff, Director of the Master of Theology Program
+The Very Rev. Dr. John Behr, Director of the Master of Theology Program

 The Master of Theology program (HEGIS 2301) seeks to encourage scholarly research and reflection in Orthodox theology.
 It is intended for qualified Orthodox students from the U.S. or abroad who wish to prepare for higher-level studies, teaching, and research, and for qualified non-Orthodox students who wish to specialize in Orthodox studies.

-The program is a residential program designed to be completed in one year by full-time students, who take an average of 12 credits per semester, at least half of which must be in courses designed for students in the Master of Theology program.
+The program is a residential program designed to be completed in one year by full-time students, who take an average of 12 credits per semester.
 The program may, however, be spread over a longer period of time by non-residential students working on a part-time basis.
 The degree must be completed within two years of entrance into the program, after which time the student is normally required to fulfill any new requirements that may then be in force.
+All credits applied toward degree requirements must be earned within 10 years of the awarding of the degree.

 PROGRAM LEARNING OUTCOMES